 March 22, 2016 by Soo Ee

-When I received news that the annual Taekwondo affair at NTU was postponed to a week later than the original date, my heart sank.
-That same weekend, I was scheduled to be in Kuala Lumpur competing for a position in the Spartan Race Malaysia.
+When I received news that the annual Taekwondo affair at NTU was going to be in the same weekend I was scheduled to be in Kuala Lumpur competing for a position in the Spartan Race Malaysia, my heart sank.
 It was such a bad fix to be caught in.

-The ‘problem’ was that I realised, I wanted not to bask only in their wins or be the coach holding the overall champion trophy on Sunday evening.
-I want to be the coach they share their wins and losses with, their tears of joy and pain.
-I want to be with them through everything.
+Then it hit me I wanted not only to bask in their wins or be the coach holding the overall champion trophy on Sunday evening.
+I wanted to be the coach there be that they win or lose.
+I wanted to be with them through everything.
 The moment they decided to sign up for the competition, I have never let anyone of them off easy during training and demanded that they gave me every single ounce of effort they could muster.
 I knew my expectations were sky high.
-I chided when I found a lack of expected seriousness during training.
-I ‘punished’ when they lacked the focus I expected.
-I pushed them to their limits and sometimes over.
+I chided them when I found they weren’t taking the training seriously.
+I grabbed them when they did not have the focus I expected.
+I pushed them to their limits and sometimes over their limits.
 I tried to rein them back in when they wanted to throw in the towel.
 I did my best to convince them the opposite when they doubted themselves.

 I am glad I skipped the trip up for the race.
 There will be another chance to do a race, not another chance to be with giants.

 (Photo credits: Benedict Ong and Ang Yi Ci)